plast-lab/doop/README.md

 This is a temporary readme file for the jdoop project (doop with a Java driver).

-Currently, the project is a standalone Java application written in Groovy and managed by Gradle.
+Currently, the project is both a standalone and a web application written in Groovy and managed by Gradle.

 Directory Structure
 -------------------